-Initially funded by a generous grant from the Davis Foundation, the Office of Community-Based Learning (OCBL) is part of the Center for Teaching and Learning.
-Founded in 2009, the OCBL is charged with building faculty and community capacity to adopt best practices for civically engaged teaching that positively impact student learning and community life.
-The OCBL offers workshops, support with course creation, and site visit coordination.
+Initially funded by a generous grant from the Davis Foundation, the Office of Community-Based Learning (CBL) is charged with building faculty and community capacity to adopt best practices

 What is Community-Based Learning?

 While there are many competing definitions of CBL (and the Office recognizes a diversity of approaches and pedagogies), an effective working definition is "a pedagogical approach that integrates community service, research and/or action with academic study to enrich learning, teach civic responsibility, and strengthen communities."